Testing Guide¶

 Running Tests¶

-# Run all tests
+# Run Python tests only (SQLite backend)

 Test Categories¶

-# Run tests containing "queue"
+# Run all Rust tests (uses PGQRS_TEST_BACKEND)

-# Run tests containing "producer"
+# Run all Python tests (uses PGQRS_TEST_BACKEND)

 Test Database Setup¶

-# Create test database
+# Provision test schemas

-export PGQRS_DSN="postgresql://localhost/pgqrs_test"
+export CI_POSTGRES_RUNNING=true

 Writing Tests¶